NIGHTVISION / INFRARED SECURITY CAMERAS

-These EXIR cameras provide a highly-efficient light source and enhanced LED light strength.
-By employing the most advanced thin-film and light-emitting technology, this series provides up-to 30% more illuminant efficiency over traditional LED array technology.
+These EXIR cameras provide a highly efficient light source and enhanced LED light strength.
+This series provides up to 30% more illuminant efficiency over traditional LED array technology by employing the most advanced thin-film and light-emitting technology.
 Furthermore, the EXIR series even provides a 40% light-extraction rate improvement when compared to traditional models, resulting in stronger light for long-range visibility usage.

 To make the most out of IR LED light, EXIR HD and IP cameras produce LED light in the form of a rectangle.
 This allows a better fit for a screen’s normal size (4:3 or 16:9).
 Additionally, it helps improve LED utilization efficiency and reduce light pollution in the surrounding environment.
-Images are further optimized with EXIR’s luminance uniformity functionality, which eliminates traditional LED lens issues, such as over-exposure at the center of images, as well as darker areas at the corners.
+Images are further optimized with EXIR’s luminance uniformity functionality.
+This eliminates traditional LED lens issues, such as over-exposure at the center of images.
+As well as darker areas at the corners.
 EXIR HD/IP cameras deliver superb image detail in poorly lit environments, better providing for solutions at industrial parks, harbors, roads, airports, etc.

 Furthermore, excellent heat dissipation, longer lifespan, and greater energy savings are but a few of the advantages that Hikvision EXIR cameras bring.
 IP66 protection, in both bullet and dome styles, further provides users with options to best fit their specific needs.

 Do you have any questions regarding Infrared / Night Vision Security Cameras?
 Are you interested in hearing more about EX-IR technology?
 Our system designers and sales team are happy to help.